 San Francisco, USA: 06 July 2014 It’s also the one form of communication that many people are tethered to 24/7.
 The NY Times suggests this is why, at a time when in-boxes are filled with hundreds of never-opened e-mail messages, 97 percent of all SMS messages are opened (and 83 percent are opened within one hour).

-Getting started with SMS is easy, though there are a few things to keep in mind along the way.
+Getting started with SMS text messaging for your business is easy, though there are a few things to keep in mind along the way.

 Determine your priority application for using SMS

 The first step is to decide where within your business you want to start using SMS.
 While there are dozens of proven business use cases for SMS, it makes sense to start with your most pressing pain point or the biggest bang for the buck opportunity.
 Here’s a handy guide to some of the more common applications by industry and functional area.